FOMO

 gmFLOCK acts as a global score multiplier across supported $MTs.

 The multiplier is designed to be **non-linear**.
-As a participant holds more gmFLOCK, their boost approaches a higher effectiveness level, potentially close to **2x**, but with diminishing returns.
+As a participant holds more effective gmFLOCK, their boost approaches a higher effectiveness level, potentially close to **2x**, but with diminishing returns.
 This means large holders receive an advantage, but whales do not dominate the reward system linearly.

 Conceptually: